 Federal Pell Grant: This program provides direct grants from the federal government for educational expenses.
 Students must be enrolled for at least 3 credit hours and demonstrate eligibility according to federal guidelines.
 Students who hold a bachelor’s degree are ineligible.
 The amount per year varies depending upon federal legislation and appropriations.
 The maximum annual award for 2023-2024 is $7,395.
 Students must complete the Free Application for Federal Student Aid (FAFSA) and comply with all verification requests if selected.

-Federal Teacher Education Assistance for College and Higher Education (TEACH Grant): The TEACH Grant is a federal program that strives to encourage teachers into high-need teaching areas in K-12 low-income schools.
+Federal Teacher Education Assistance for University and Higher Education (TEACH Grant): The TEACH Grant is a federal program that strives to encourage teachers into high-need teaching areas in K-12 low-income schools.
 It allows for a grant (not need-based) of up to $4,000 per year for students in qualifying undergraduate and graduate programs in exchange for service as full-time highly-qualified teachers in a high-need field within a low-income school upon graduation.
 If the teaching service years are not fulfilled within eight years of graduating or leaving the qualifying program, the grant is converted into a Federal Direct Unsubsidized loan with interest and must be repaid in full.
 Teachers are responsible for gaining employment within these parameters by themselves.
-No formal assistance is provided by the College.
+No formal assistance is provided by the University.
 To be eligible, students must be U.S. citizens or eligible non-citizens, have a documented score of at least the 75th percentile on any section of the SAT or ACT or have an overall GPA of at least 3.25, annually complete a FAFSA and Agreement to Serve (ATS) and entrance counseling, and enroll in a teacher certification program in one of the following areas offered at Manhattan: Foreign languages, Mathematics, Science (grades 5-9 and 7-12), Special Education, NYC teachers only for English (grades 5-9 and 7-12), and Physical Education.
 More information is available on the Student Financial Services website.

 Federal Work-Study (FWS): This program is extended to students who have remaining financial needs after all other offered aid has been applied.
 Current hourly wage rates begin at $15.00.
 A student may work up to 20 hours per week while classes are in session and up to 35 hours per week during vacation periods.
-Students must complete the Free Application for Federal Student Aid (FAFSA) along with a college application and employment forms.
+Students must complete the Free Application for Federal Student Aid (FAFSA) along with a university application and employment forms.
 Department supervisors will interview and hire qualified students.
 Students can apply for direct deposit with the Payroll office or receive a paycheck.
 FWS funds are not credited to the student account.
-Students who are not eligible for FWS will be eligible for the college’s Campus Employment Program.
+Students who are not eligible for FWS will be eligible for the university’s Campus Employment Program.

 Campus Employment Program(CE): This program is designed for students who are not eligible for the federal work-study program.
-The college pays student's wages.
+The university pays student's wages.
 The same guidelines apply for wages and hours as the federal work-study program.

 Loans